 I can refine my search step by step.
-You can narrow or expand the scope of your search.
-You can find the below fields.
+You can refine or broaden the scope of your search.
+You can find the fields below.

 Advanced Search in Microsoft Outlook

-- You can define where to search in if what you’re looking for has an attachment or not.
+- You can define where to search based on whether the item has an attachment or not.

 Settings and Indexing for Search in Outlook